‘Celebrating World Wetlands Day and

 |Tour 2: Lake Clifton thrombolites (Woggaal’s Noorook): Science and cultural tour|

 |Presenters: George Walley, Owner/Director, Mandjoogoordap Dreaming

 Rick James, Coordinator, Wetlands Science and Management, Peel-Harvey Catchment Council

 Michael Venarsky, Department of Biodiversity Conservation and Attractions

 |Location: Bus departure will take place in the car park at the rear of the Mandurah Performing Arts Centre, 9 Ormsby Terrace, Mandurah WA 6210.|

 PM Tour: 1.30pm – 4.00pm

-Delegates should arrive at least 15 minutes early to board the bus
+Registered delegates should arrive at least 15-30 minutes early to board the bus

 George will be joined by Peel-Harvey Catchment Council’s Coordinator Wetlands Science and Management, Rick James.
 Learn about Lake Clifton’s thrombolites – what they are, the key threats they face, and the work being undertaken to understand and protect them.
 Rick will discuss current research projects around the thrombolites and the questions keeping scientists up at night, like how do we know whether thrombolites are alive or not, and how this Threatened Ecological Community is affected by a drying climate and increasing salinity of the lake.